ibm-cloud-docs/satellite/storage-odf-local.md

 # OpenShift Data Foundation using local disks
 {: #storage-odf-local}

 Set up OpenShift Data Foundation for {{site.data.keyword.satellitelong}} clusters.
 You can use {{site.data.keyword.satelliteshort}} storage templates to create storage configurations.
 When you assign a storage configuration to your clusters, the storage drivers of the selected storage provider are installed in your cluster.
-Be aware that charges occur when you use the OpenShift Data Foundation service.
-Use the Cost Estimator to generate a cost estimate based on your projected usage.
+Be aware that charges occur when you use the OpenShift Data Foundation.
 {: shortdesc}

 OpenShift Data Foundation is available in only internal mode, which means that your apps run in the same cluster as your storage.
 External mode, or storage heavy configurations, where your storage is located in a separate cluster from your apps is not supported.